-- providing clear instruction and deadlines to allow you to plan and compile your portfolio in preparation for the Gateway meeting - advising on which pieces of evidence to select

-- authenticating evidence as valid

-- signing off the EPA portfolio

-- submitting the portfolio to EUIAS as part of Gateway requirements
+- providing clear instruction and deadlines to allow you to plan and compile your portfolio in preparation for the Gateway meeting - advising on which pieces of evidence to select - authenticating evidence as valid - signing off the EPA portfolio - submitting the portfolio to EUIAS as part of Gateway requirements

-Practice Component 3: Interview based on a portfolio of evidence
+Practice Component 3: Interview based on an EPA portfolio

-You should have an opportunity to have a practice interview based on your EPA portfolio which mirrors the real assessment.
-A practice interview would be set up for you using the structure in the table above by your employer or training provider.
+You should have an opportunity to have a practice interview based on an EPA portfolio which mirrors the real assessment.
+The practice interview would be set up for you using the structure in the table above by your employer or training provider.